praekelt/numi-prototypes/notes/vis-user-test.md

 - if the user understood the vis differently, explain what the vis is showing

 - ask:
-Find which sequences the end user could reach from the "Glossary Split" sequence
+Find which sequences the end user can reach from the "Glossary Split" sequence

 - ask:
-Trace one possible path the end user could take involving "Glossary Split", from start to end of session.
+Trace one possible path the end user can take involving "Glossary Split", from start to end of session.

 - ask:
 Hide the sequences connected to the "Glossary split" sequence